UT Tyler School of Education

 GRE scores: A minimum score of 500 on both the verbal and quantitative portions and a minimum writing score of 4 is required.

-If you have questions regarding THEA/TASP exemption for admission to the School of Education at The University of Texas at Tyler please email Dr. Swain at email@example.com.
-She will email you with times when she is available to meet with you.
+If you have questions regarding THEA/TASP exemption for admission to the School of Education at The University of Texas at Tyler please schedule an appointment with the education advisor.